rmagatti/auto-session/README.md

 set sessionoptions+=options,resize,winpos,terminal
 ```

+*Note*: if you use [packer.nvim](https://github.com/wbthomason/packer.nvim)'s lazy loading feature, you might want to _not_ add the `options` value to `sessionoptions`.
+It might lead to weird behaviour with the lazy loading, especially around key-based lazy loading.

 ### Last Session
 This optional feature enables the keeping track and loading of the last session.
 This loading of a last session happens only when a `RestoreSession` could not find a session for the current dir.